M. S. Gill: Early life and education

-Civil service and Political career
+Civil service career

-In 1958, he joined the Indian Administrative Services in Punjab cadre and served in administration at various places in different capacities in undivided Punjab until 1966 when Punjab was trisected to carve out separate states of Himachal Pradesh and Haryana.
-His various postings included sub-divisional magistrate in Mahendragarh, now in Haryana, and deputy commissioner of the then Lahaul-Spiti district, now in Himachal Pradesh.
-He also served as the agriculture secretary of Government of Punjab from 1985 to 1987 under Amarinder Singh, who was then the agriculture minister of Punjab.
+In 1958, Manohar Singh Gill joined the Indian Administrative Services in Punjab cadre and served at various places in different capacities in undivided Punjab until 1966 when Punjab was trifurcated to carve out the separate states of Himachal Pradesh and Haryana.
+His early postings included sub-divisional magistrate in Mahendragarh, now in Haryana; Deputy Commissioner and Collector of the then Lahaul-Spiti district (1961–62), during the Sino-Indian War; and the District Collector of Ambala and Jalandhar (1965–67).